 - Cold intolerance

 Some patients may suffer from what is known as subclinical hypothyroidism.
 This is a milder form of hypothyroidism.
-The condition is characterized by an elevated TSH level, but normal total, T3, and T4 values.
+The condition is characterized by an elevated TSH level, but normal free T3 and T4 values.

 Advanced forms of thyroid disease can occur for a number of reasons.
 Hashimoto's disease, also called Hashimoto's thyroiditis or chronic lymphocytic thyroiditis, is an autoimmune disease and among the most common forms of hypothyroidism.
 This disease occurs when the immune system attacks the thyroid gland and impairs hormone production.
 Hashimoto's disease can put patients at an increased risk of thyroid cancer.